 I have broken my jaw.

 Fractured my cheekbone.

 Snapped my left forearm (ulna and radius)

-I’ve broken multiple fingers over the years including breaking my left thumb on three separate occasions and breaking three metacarpals in my right hand in one incident.
+I’ve broken multiple fingers over the years including a spiral fracture of my left index finger, breaking my left thumb on three separate occasions and breaking three metacarpals in my right hand in one incident.